No items found.

 The following are the most effective voice therapy exercises that patients can do beyond the four walls of their therapist's office: vocal, breathing, and function.
 Practicing good vocal hygiene and vocal relaxation techniques are additional exercises that patients can do anytime, anywhere.

-Some of the limitations of voice therapy are that:
+What are the limitations of voice therapy?

 Yes, voice therapy is suitable for children.
 However, it's important to note that the referring physician must adjust the exercises and techniques, considering the patient's age, condition, etc.